Security and Police Services Authority (Policy 12130)

 4.4 Event Security and Parking

 a.
-All campus venue directors and student organization liaisons shall develop a process to inform the Department of Public Safety of upcoming events where parking or security services are needed, at least fourteen (14) days prior to the event.
-Requests outside of this window will be accommodated if possible when resources are available.
+All campus venue directors and student organization liaisons must develop a process to inform the Department of Public Safety of upcoming events where parking or security services are needed, at least fourteen (14) days prior to the event.
+Requests outside of this window will be accommodated, if possible, when resources are available.

 b.
 The Department of Public Safety will work with all campus venues and organizations to establish Event Security Measures.

 c.
-The Department of Public Safety shall have the authority and responsibility to determine and mandate any necessary Event Security Measures to be used on all University Property, including those involving Third Party Contracted Security.
+The Department of Public Safety has the authority and responsibility to determine and mandate any necessary Event Security Measures to be used on all University Property, including those involving Third Party Contracted Security.

 d.
 Whether to use Event Security Measures, what Event Security Measures to employ, and the responsibility for paying the costs of such will vary depending on location.
 For location and venue specific guidelines, see University Event Services.